top of page

 My Background

-MH Gifts and Melinda’s potted plants is a new business venture LAST Friday was International Day for Disability that celebrates and raises awareness of people with disability and equitable opportunities in all aspects of life.
-This is a perfect opportunity to feature a story of a well-known family the Hewitts and in particular Melinda Hewitt.
-Melinda has recently retired from her position at the St. Arnaud Laundromat where she has worked for nearly 24 years.
-Not one to just sit around and do the gardening, although Melinda does plenty of that, she decided to start her own business.
-Using her own garden as her stock supply, Melinda makes up small (6-8inch) pots using cuttings such as geraniums and rosemary in her little pots-of-colour.
-With recycled pots and potting mix on special, Melinda has also obtained a permit to sell her products in front of her house in Canterbury Street.
-Melinda is making the most of her new business venture and also selling many of the craft items she has made over the years.
+Melinda has also obtained a permit to sell her products in front of her house in Canterbury Street.
+Melinda is making the most of her business venture and also selling many craft items she has made new and over the years.
 These are marketed under the ‘MH Gifts’ brand and incorporate the logo that Melinda made at school in Year 7.
-An honesty system will be used with a box for purchases of the plants, but on Wednesday and Sunday afternoon Melinda will be on hand at her stall selling her crafts and also Manuka honey (the authentic New Zealand one) and hand cream.
-Melinda’s mother Maree Hewitt says that they could not have done this without the support that they get from the National Disability Insurance Scheme (NDIS).
+An honesty system will be used for purchases of the plants, but on Wednesday and Sunday afternoon Melinda will be on hand at her stall selling her crafts and plants, Melinda’s mother Maree Hewitt says that they could not have done this without the support that they get from the National Disability Insurance Scheme (NDIS).
 “Melinda is a very positive story that comes out of the NDIS.
 “It is very exciting” she concludes

 When a hobby grows into a small business